pieces-app/example-typescript/README.md

 The response back will look similar to the following: [https://jwaf.pieces.cloud/?p=24e242a85e](https://jwaf.pieces.cloud/?p=24e242a85e)

-## Assets Snapshot (assets/snapshot)
+## Get Assets Snapshot `Pieces.AssetsApi().assetsSnapshot()`
 Now when you follow this guide, you will be receiving this data back from inside your console in the browser.
-But if you would like to view your data incrementally through the full browser window, you can navigate to `http://localhost:1000/assets` to view a full list of snippets that have been saved.
+But if you would like to view your data incrementally through the full browser window, you can navigate to `http://localhost:1000/assets` to view a full list of snippets that have been saved in your browser, or you could log to the console using `Pieces.AssetsApi().assetsSnapshot()`.

-As you move through your assets there are a number of things you may need your full assets list for without needing all of your data. (for example: the list view and carousel views in Pieces for Developers)

 To get your assets snapshot, you can use this to list each asset: